Competitive

 Dynamic Without Fins (DNF)

-The freediver travels in a horizontal position underwater attempting to cover the greatest possible distance using a modified breaststoke .
+The freediver travels in a horizontal position underwater attempting to cover the greatest possible distance using a modified breaststroke.
 Propulsion aids of any sort are prohibited.
-DYN requires good technique, relaxation, and a long breath hold in order to achieve the greatest distance.
-The minimum pool standards are the same as for DYN.
+DNF requires a good technique, relaxation, and a long breath hold in order to achieve the greatest distance.

 Static Apnea (STA)

 The freediver holds his breath for as long as possible with his nose and mouth immersed while floating on the surface of the water or standing on the bottom of a pool.
-Static apnea is the only discipline based on time of breathhold and not distance .
-It is one of the three disciplines included in Team World Championships along with CWT and DYN .
-Performances are recognized in both pool or open water (sea, lake, river, etc).
+Static apnea is the only discipline based on time of breath hold and not distance.
+STA requires total relaxation in order to reach the longest breath hold.

 World records